kemalcizoglu/esen-google-trends/readme.txt

 == Description ==

-Esen Google Trends is a powerful WordPress plugin that integrates Google Trends data directly into your WordPress dashboard.
+Esen Trends Dashboard is a powerful WordPress plugin that integrates Google Trends data directly into your WordPress dashboard.
 Keep track of trending topics and popular searches to optimize your content strategy.

-With Esen Google Trends, you can:
+With Esen Trends Dashboard, you can:

 * View real-time trending topics from Google Trends
 * Filter trends by different countries